 Even when your product roadmap is complete, it is also important to update it over time.
 You have to be flexible about any changes.

 Your roadmap is not static.
 Instead, it is a moving document that your team can work on together.
 Periodically, you need to make updates to accommodate changes in priorities and requirements.
 That way you will bring your software product successfully out the door and into the market.

 Keeping the product roadmap current will eliminate false expectations and confusion among the team.
 Your software product roadmap should reflect the updates you want to make.

 Plan Execution: Software Teams and Product Roadmaps

 A software product roadmap defines the vision, strategy, and plan.
 It is not the finished product yet.
-Execute the software product roadmap properly to make sure you get to that point.
+Execute the software product roadmap properly until you get to that point.

 As your software product evolves, they also become more complex.
-That is why updating your product roadmap regularly is necessary.
-Your software roadmap goes through an evolutionary process all throughout the software lifecycle.
+That is why updating your product roadmap is necessary.
+Your roadmap goes through an evolutionary process throughout the software lifecycle.

-The steps included in executing a software product roadmap includes:
+The steps in executing a software product roadmap are: